 Proposal 1: CP should be supported for 6G NTN UE OTA testing to ensure that measurements represent real NTN deployment performance.
 (Qualcomm)

-Recommended WF
+Agreement

-consider the harmonization of TN and NTN, further discuss whether future 6G UE will adopt CP antenna.
+LP is taken as the baseline for 6G NTN UE.
+It is for further discussion whether 6G NTN UE can adopt CP antenna.

-For the satalite side, further discuss whether CP is the baseline.

-If confirmed, then the UE Tx/Rx performance metric should be specified based on CP antenna assumption.

-However, regarding the testing system, whether LP and/or CP should be further discussed.

 Issue 1-4-3: Performance metric for FR2 NTN